 These last few years have seen much uncertainty and recent changes to the ESA and EI benefits only makes things more confusing.
-With the conditions of the MoU, our amended previous Collective Agreement and the OSSTF Central deal, it can be hard to know the benefits available for Maternity Leaves.
+With the conditions of the MoU, our amended previous Collective Agreement and the OSSTF Central deal, it can be hard to know the benefits available for Maternity/Parental Leaves.

 To explain the context, our provisions are a blend of old conditions, relatively new conditions and new conditions.
-Effective May 1st 2013, the MoU indicated that the conditions listed in our 2008-2012 Collective Agreement would remain unchanged except for the specific provisions addressed within the MoU.
-Under our Central deal and our Extension Agreement, these blended conditions remained status quo, with some problematic language from the MoU clarified and the local language codified in the local collective agreement.
-The end result is a combination of Letter of Agreement #6 of the Central deal and our 2014-2017 Local Collective Agreement.
+Effective May 1st 2013, significant Collective Agreement changes relating to maternity/parental leave came into effect under a Memorandum of Understanding (MOU).
+This document blended conditions from new Central language and old Local language.
+Subsequent negotiations continued these conditions.
+Our recent 2019-2022 Collective Agreement maintains these provisions as status quo.
 This means that maternity and parental leave benefits provisions under our contract remain the same as they have been since May 1st 2013.